wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

    No. 1 if I could.
 While it is very important to make sure we have clients that can pay us so we can pay our employees it is equally important to make sure we have projects that our employees actually want to work on.
-This is something that I butt heads with our Biz Developer early on.
-He was not coming form a developer background and at the start did not know what projects good and which were shit, from an engineering perspective.
-Consultancies are feeding ground for other companies to poach from.
-We try an retain our employees by paying well and by keeping them on interesting and challenging projects.
+This is something that I butt heads with our Business Developer early on.
+He was not coming from a developer background and at the start did not know what projects good and which were shit, from an engineering perspective.
+Consultancies are a feeding ground for other companies to poach from.
+We try to retain our employees by paying well and by keeping them on interesting and challenging projects.

-3. Does this client help us get to a bigger client?
+3. Is this a project that helps us grow?
 This is something we have, over the past six months, started to think about when speaking with clients.
 Is this a project we would be proud to put in our portfolio?
 Is this a project we can write a case-study on?
 Is this a